-As datasets increase in size and complexity, the human effort required to inspect dashboards or maintain rules for spotting infrastructure problems, cyber attacks, or business issues becomes impractical.
-The Elastic machine learning features automatically model the normal behavior of your time series data — learning trends, periodicity, and more — in real time to identify anomalies, streamline root cause analysis, and reduce false positives.
+As data sets increase in size and complexity, the human effort required to inspect dashboards or maintain rules for spotting infrastructure problems, cyber attacks, or business issues becomes impractical.
+Elastic machine learning features such as anomaly detection and outlier detection make it easier to notice suspicious activities with minimal human interference.

 Kibana includes a free Data Visualizer to learn more about your data.
 In particular, if your data is stored in Elasticsearch and contains a time field, you can use the Data Visualizer to identify possible fields for anomaly detection:

 You can also upload a CSV, NDJSON, or log file.
 The Data Visualizer identifies the file format and field mappings.
 You can then optionally import that data into an Elasticsearch index.
 To change the default file size limit, see fileUpload:maxFileSize advanced settings.